The Markets of Northwestern Spain: A Slow Food Tradition

 Getting to Spain (All airlines listed here also offer flights to Oviedo; Iberia and Spanair also fly to Santiago de Compostela.):

-Bus: Another viable option and equally beautiful, this takes less time, around 5 and a 1/2 hours to the northwest by bus.
+Bus: Another viable option and equally beautiful, this takes less time, around 5 and 1/2 hours to the northwest by bus.

 Local Transportation

 By bus: ALSA runs both national and local buses.
 Buses reach all the local destinations from Santiago de Compostela and Oviedo.
-Once you are in rural areas, locals know the bus schedules pretty well.
-Often you can even ask the driver to drop you at an unmarked stopping place on the way.
-The ALSA website shows the longer journeys’ schedules.
-For local schedules, go to the bus stop in whichever town you are and ask for roundtrip schedules for the specific destinations you want to make.
+Once you are in rural areas, local people know the bus schedules well.
+You can even ask the driver to drop you at an unmarked stopping place.
+The ALSA website shows the longer journey schedules.
+For local schedules, go to the bus stop in whichever town you live in and ask for roundtrip schedules for the specific destinations you want to make.
 The station attendant will give you a computer printout tailored to your travels.
-For the long journeys you can buy your ticket online, but I never have trouble buying it at the station.
-If you are not traveling during one of the major holidays, like Holy Week (Semana Santa), you will have little trouble getting a seat on the bus.
-Even during Holy Week, when everyone seems to travel, ALSA increases its buses and departure times and getting seats tends not to be a problem.
+You can buy your ticket online for long journeys, but I always have experience buying it at the station.Suppose you are not traveling during one of the major holidays, like Holy Week (Semana Santa).
+In that case, you will have little trouble getting a seat on the bus.
+Even during Holy Week, when everyone seems to travel, ALSA increases its buses and departure times, but getting seats is fine.

 Car Rental: You can also rent a car in Oviedo or Santiago de Compostela.
-But I find renting a car eliminates the best way to meet locals and see how they live so I never travel this way.
-But if time or easier mobility are issues, car rental can be procured from the airports. |
+But renting a car eliminates the best way to meet local people and see how they live, so I never travel this way.
+But if time or easier mobility are issues, car rental can be procured from the airports.

 Accommodations and Restaurants